CartoDB/dataservices-api/doc/overview.md

 # Overview

-By using CartoDB libraries and the SQL API, you can apply location data services to your maps with select functions.
+By using CartoDB libraries and the SQL API, you can apply location data services to your maps with unique data services functions.
 These functions are integrated with a number of internal and external services, enabling you to programatically customize subsets of data for your visualizations.
 These features are useful for geospatial analysis and the results can be saved, and stored, for additional location data service operations.

 **Note:** Based on your account plan, some of these data services are subject to different [quota limitations](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/#quota-information).